 Many of the treatments and antidotes that are used must be given within a few hours of the person ingesting the drug.
 They may work by either preventing the formation of toxic metabolites, such as with paracetamol, methanol, and ethylene glycol, or by inactivating the drug, such as the treatment for a digoxin overdose.

 Patients with drug overdoses must be monitored closely.
-Changes in consciousness breathing can happen abruptly.
+Changes in consciousness levels and/or breathing and heart rate can happen abruptly.

 Other procedures may help assess a person with suspected overdose or poisoning symptoms.
-These may include an electrocardiogram (ECG) to evaluate the heart's rate and rhythm or imaging tests such as resonance imaging (MRI) or computed tomography (CT) to look for head injuries.
+These may include an electrocardiogram (ECG) to evaluate the heart's rate and rhythm or imaging tests such as resonance imaging (MRI) or computed tomography (CT) to look for head injuries which may have caused loss of consciousness.

 Why would an A&E doctor want to know about all other medications and supplements that a person has taken when it is known that they have taken a large quantity of a specific drug?